 Psychological Tactics of Manipulation

 How do you get what you want?
-Take a minute to think about a recent situation in which you wanted something from another person.
+Take a minute to think about a recent situation where you wanted something from another person.
 Maybe you wanted your partner to clean the dishes.
 Or you wanted a promotion from your boss.
 Or you wanted a person at a party to go on a date with you.
 How did you get it?
-In an ideal world, we could just ask for all of the things we want from people, and they would comply.
-But the world is not perfect, and we can’t get everything that we want on a first try.
+In an ideal world, we could just ask for everything we want from people, and they would comply.
+But the world is imperfect, and we can’t get everything we want on a first try.
 So what can you do to get what you want?

 There are a lot of honest, ethical answers to this question.
 But there are also unethical answers.
-If you attempt to get what you want through deception, lies, or indirect tactics, you are using one of the 11 psychological tactics of manipulation.
+If you attempt to get what you want through deception, lies, or indirect tactics, you use one of the 11 psychological tactics of manipulation.

 We are not giving you these tools so you can go out and manipulate others.
 Think of this as a warning video.
 People are trying to manipulate others every day.
-If you can spot the signs of manipulation, you can see through them and have more control over the decisions you make and your relationship with others.
+Suppose you can spot the signs of manipulation tactics discussed in this article (or earlier).
+In that case, you can see through them and have more control over your decisions and relationships with others.

 What Are The 11 Psychological Tactics of Manipulation?